p21211/p21211/README.md

 - 👋 Hi, I’m @p21211
-- 👀 I’m interested in web dev
+- 👀 I’m interested in Teach and busiiness related stuff
-- 🌱 I’m currently learning web dev tech stack
+- 🌱 I’m currently in prefinal year
 - 💞️ I’m looking to collaborate on a software enginerring project

 <!---